Inflation hits new record in Europe, slowing economy | Headlines

 The inflation outbreak has been an international phenomenon, sending price increases to near 40-year highs in the US as well.

-Eurostat figures showed prices for food, alcohol and tobacco have increasingly joined energy prices as a major contributor, rising 13.1 per cent, while energy prices rose an astronomical 41.9 per cent.
+Eurostat figures showed prices for food, alcohol and tobacco have increasingly joined energy prices as a major contributor, rising 13.1 per cent, while energy prices rose an astronomical 41.9 per cent from a year earlier.

+Inflation figures varied widely by country, from 7.1 per cent in France to 16.8 per cent in the Netherlands among the biggest member economies, while the highest were in the three Baltic countries: Estonia at 22.4 per cent, Latvia at 21.8 per cent, and Lithuania at 22 per cent.

-The economy, which had been rebounding from the COVID-19 pandemic, showed growth of 0.2 per cent in the July-September quarter, slowing from 0.8 per cent in the second quarter.
+The economy, which had been rebounding from the COVID-19 pandemic, showed growth of 0.2 per cent in the July-September period, slowing from 0.8 per cent in the second quarter.

 Economists say a major reason is higher prices, and many are predicting the economy will shrink over the last months of this year and the first part of next year.

-It has led the European Central Bank to raise interest rates at the fastest pace in its history with two three-quarter point increases at its October 27 and September 8 meetings.
-That has sent market borrowing costs higher for companies and governments and raised concerns that the war on inflation will hurt growth.
+It has led the European Central Bank to raise interest rates at the fastest pace in its history with back-to-back three-quarter point increases at its October 27 and September 8 meetings.

+Higher rates by the ECB and the US Federal Reserve also have roiled markets for stocks and bonds, which had been supported by years of low central bank benchmarks and money-printing stimulus.

 Meanwhile, higher bond market costs for governments remain a concern for heavily indebted eurozone countries such as Italy.